 The existing natural characteristics and proximity to conserved open space of RDP make it an ideal setting for a variety of recreational activities.
 Open space and recreation facilities are key elements of the RDPSP.
 The open space element of RDPSP not only defines RDP, it enhances the recreational values of the entire area for residents and visitors.
-In all, 86.2 acres, and 42% of the specific plan area is devoted to open space.
+In all, greater than 40% of the specific plan area is devoted to open space.
 The overall recreation and open space concept for the RDPSP development is illustrated in Figure 7-1 Conceptual Landscape Master Plan.